tutoriel étui à couteau en cuir

 curi knife case

-Put a patina on the leather to bring out the embossing.
-Here we are using Fiebing's Hi-Liter Spinning Dye.
+Apply a patina to the leather to bring out the embossing.
+Here, we use Fiebing's Hi-Liter Embossing Dye.

-Start by slightly moistening the leather (with water only).
-Then place the Hi-Liter on the leather with a pad.
-Wipe the surface with a cloth and allow to dry.
+Start by lightly dampening the leather (with water only).
+Then apply the Hi-Liter to the leather with a dab.
+Wipe the surface with a cloth and let it dry.

 leather knife case